Pterygium: Laguna Hills Patients Should Be Mindful of This Condition

 Of the various eye conditions that may develop, we are far more familiar with diseases, such as glaucoma or cataracts.
 Pterygium is a condition that many of our Laguna Hills patients have never heard of, even though they may have one.

-Pterygium is essentially the abnormal growth of tissue affecting the conjunctive and the cornea.
-A growth may be very small and cause no irritation at all or it may grow to be large enough to cause a foreign body sensation.
-As a pterygia enlarges, it may become visible in the eye: like a red, pink, or white fleshy growth.
-Generalized irritation and redness may occur and, depending on corneal involvement, vision may become blurry or otherwise impaired.
+Pterygium is essentially the abnormal growth of tissue affecting the conjunctiva and the cornea.
+The growth may be very small and cause no irritation at all, or it may grow to be large enough to cause a foreign body sensation.
+As a pterygium enlarges, it may become visible in the eye: like a red, pink, or white fleshy growth.
+Generalized irritation and redness may occur, and, depending on corneal involvement, vision may become blurry or otherwise impaired.

-Due to the similarities pterygium share with certain other eye conditions, obtaining a proper diagnosis of symptoms is imperative.
+Due to the similarities pterygium shares with certain other eye conditions, obtaining a proper diagnosis of symptoms is imperative.
 This can be achieved during a routine eye examination at Orange County Eye Institute.